Skip to main content

 Solution

-A remedy to the problems above is to migrate lineage extraction logic directly to Spark LogicalPlan nodes.
+A remedy to the problems above is to migrate lineage extraction logic directly to the Spark LogicalPlan nodes.
 The advantages of this approach are:

-• One-to-one version matching - there is no further need for a single integration code to support multiple versions of a Spark extension.
+• One-to-one version matching: There is no further need for a single integration code to support multiple versions of a Spark extension.

 Extracting lineage from plan nodes